jfmherokiller/customllvm/llvm/docs/WritingAnLLVMPass.rst

 line to specify that the pass should be added to a program (for example, with :program:`opt` or :program:`bugpoint`).
-The first argument is the name of the pass, which is to be used for the :option:`-help` output of programs, as well as for debug output generated by the :option:`--debug-pass` option.
+The first argument is the name of the pass, which is to be used for the :option:`-help` output of programs, as well as for debug output generated by the `--debug-pass` option.

 If you want your pass to be easily dumpable, you should implement the virtual print method: